kurealnum/Mini-Workflows/README.md

 Practice is the most important thing here.
 Other than that, make sure you actually solve the problem each time.
 Here's my little "guide" (that I constantly update/change) to succesfully do Leetcode problems, and then actually absorb the information

 ### 1. Write the problem out:
+-Identify what you need to find to solve the problem

 -Doesn't have to be on a whiteboard, just in comments

 -Make sure your comments are friendly to ***you***